tangbc/vue-virtual-scroll-list/README.md

 ### About variable height

 In variable height mode, prop `size` is still required.
-All the index variable height and scroll offset will be cached by virtual-list after the binary-search calculate, if you want to change anyone `<Item/>` height from data, you should call virtual-list's `updateVariable(index)` method to clear the offset cache, refer to [variable example](https://github.com/tangbc/vue-virtual-scroll-list/blob/master/examples/variable/variable.vue#L1) source for detail.
+All the index variable height and scroll offset will be cached by virtual-list after the binary-search calculate, if you want to change anyone `<item/>` height from data, you should call virtual-list's `updateVariable(index)` method to clear the offset cache, refer to [variable example](https://github.com/tangbc/vue-virtual-scroll-list/blob/master/examples/variable/variable.vue#L1) source for detail.

-If you are using `variable` assign by `Boolean`, **do not** set inline style height inside `<item/>` component, you must set inline style height on `<item/>` component outside directly, such as:
+If you are using `variable` assign by `Boolean`, **do not** set inline style height inside `<item/>` component, you **must** set inline style height on `<item/>` component outside directly, such as:
 ```vue
 <template>
     <div>